 Biting is a natural, common behavior among toddlers, and it’s a behavior a teacher may notice among his or her students.
 According to Zero to Three, toddlers bite for a few reasons, most of which are not malicious.
 Toddlers who don’t have fully developed language skills may bite out of expression.
 Or, they could bite because they need oral stimulation.

 Regardless, if you are a teacher in a toddler classroom, it’s more than likely that you will observe a child biting.
 Here are some tips to discourage biting in your classroom.

 One of the best ways to curb biting is to anticipate when it is going to happen.
 Work with your co-teacher to look for patterns or warning signs prior to the biting behavior.
 Does the child bite when he or she feels frustrated or upset?
 Frustration is a common feeling that may cause a child to bite as a form of self-expression.
 Identifying the signs of biting is the first step to learning how to prevent future occurrences.

-- Distract – In the event that an incident is going to take place, distract your child.
+In the event that an incident is about to take place, distract the child.
 The goal is to remove him or her from the situation that is causing provocation.
-One way to do this is to read a book, play in another room or take a walk around the house.
-Diverting your child’s attention is always effective.
+One way to do this is take a child to a quiet spot in the classroom to relax.